WG-SpaceCoder/AutoTrimps/README.md

 <b>Recent changes:</b><br>
 ####DATE
 - Added support for Lead challenge.
-While on this challenge, automaps will only enter maps when in an odd-numbered zone.
+While on this challenge, automaps will only enter maps when in an odd-numbered zone past cell 50.
 It is of course highly recommended that you complete void maps on an odd-numbered zone, but the script will NOT enforce that (in case you botch it).
+Void maps will be done at cell 97 of the zone chosen.
 - The script will now check to see if a new coordination has been bought and if so will abandon an army if in maps in order to update the army's damage numbers.
+- The helium/hr code has been removed from graphs due to it being added in the base game.

 3/18/2016
 - Fixed an issue that could cause the script to use up all available fragments (and all subsequently acquired fragments) making maps while trying to farm for voids.